IanLucasOb/IanLucasOb/README.md

  About databases i have a knowledge of PostgreSQL and MySQL.

- I’m currently trying to develope my knowledge of backend.
+ I’m currently trying to improve my knowledge of backend.

  🇧🇷
 <!--